asunapg/scarval/docs/Configuration-file-format.md

 term_account = "root"              # account used to run the term_path command

-max_apps = 2147483647              # max number of apps Chaos Monkey will schedule terminations for
+max_apps = 2147483647              # max number of apps scarval will schedule terminations for

-# location of command Chaos Monkey uses for doing terminations
+# location of command scarval uses for doing terminations
 term_path = "/apps/chaosmonkey/chaosmonkey-terminate.sh"

-# cron file that Chaos Monkey writes to each day for scheduling kills
+# cron file that scarval writes to each day for scheduling kills
 cron_path = "/etc/cron.d/chaosmonkey-daily-terminations"

 # decryption system for encrypted_password fields for spinnaker and database